 "What's going on?" he said.

 "I'm seeing all the babies, Dad.
-All the ones that weren't born.
+All the ones not born.
 Do you see them?"

 "I know you have a lot of stress, son.
 I'm so sorry.
 But I love Linda, and your mother just wasn't there anymore."

 I wanted to tell him he should have waited, that Mom would get over it and be back, but that wasn't really what I cared about at that moment.
 I grabbed him suddenly by the tie and made him promise to not let Miss Morganstern, Linda, lose her baby.
 "What are you doing here?"
 I scolded.
 "You get back and take care of her."